Let’s talk about Twitter account security

-Honestly?
 It sucks if you put a lot of work into building a following on Twitter (which is not exactly easy nowadays) just to find out that you can’t log into your account anymore.
 Or that it was locked.
 Or that you are suddenly following a lot of new, unknown people.
-All of those are signs, that your Twitter account has been hacked, by the way.
-But how can you prevent it?
+By the way, those are, unfortunately, all signs that your Twitter account has been hacked.

 - Use a unique password for each of your accounts.
-When a website gets hacked one of the first things bad guys do is checking out if your username/email-address/password combination works on other (high-profile) pages.
+When a website gets hacked one of the first things the bad guys do is check out if your username/email-address/password combination works on other (high-profile) pages.